corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/onboarding/dynamic-onboarding.md

     weight: 3000
 section_menu: corda-5-alpha
 ---
 This section describes how to configure a [dynamic network](../../network-types.html#dynamic-networks) to onboard new members.
-It assumes you have configured the [MGM for the network](mgm-onboarding.html).
+It assumes that you have configured the [MGM for the network](mgm-onboarding.html).

 {{< note >}}
 The PowerShell commands listed on this page are for use with PowerShell 7.0 and will not execute correctly with PowerShell 5.x.
 {{< /note >}}

 ## Set Variables